dc-frontend/react-schema/README.md

     />

 With generated json from nested modules:

-Each class exports the Json builder, these methods should also be chainable
+| Note: Each class exports the Json builder, these methods should also be chainable

     import { WebSite } from '@davidcraig/react-schema
     import { PersonJson } from '@davidcraig/react-schema/dist/Person/Person'